abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 ## Set Libraries Paths & Generate Jar

-Now everything is ready to setup your libraries then compile & build your project and generate the page-rank.jar 1-You need to select the page-rank Project and then go to main menu: Project-> Properties and you will get to the Properties Window for the page-rank.
+Now you are ready to setup your libraries:
+ 1-You need to select the page-rank Project and then go to main menu: Project-> Properties and you will get to the Properties Window for the page-rank.

 2- Delete the "Scala Library Container [2.11.8] which is shown in the diagram below.